 Keeping an open and honest dialogue between our school district and the community is very important to us and a necessity to ensure the continued success of Thompson Falls Schools.
 The goal of our "Heard Around Town" page is to respond to misconceptions in the community about our school district.
 If you have heard something about Thompson Falls Schools that you would like to clarify or need more information about, click HEREto submit and an answer will be provided below.
 This page will be updated as often as possible with new submissions being added to the top.

-Heard Around Town: Has the District chosen a new interim Superintendent?
+Heard Around Town: Has a new superintendent been hired?

 SCHOOL SAFETY IS A PRIORITY